nathan-b-fulton/grazing-game/README.md

 ## What happens in each iteration

 1. First, the sheep eat in a randomly determined order.
-Each sheep tries to each a certain proportion of the glen's resources according to _Sheep Greed_, reducing the glen's abundance by that amount.
-If there is nothing left in the glen, the sheep becomes hungry.
+Each sheep tries (with a chance of success equal to the glen's abundance) to each a certain proportion of the glen's resources according to _Sheep Greed_, reducing the glen's abundance by that amount.
+If the sheep fails to find food in the glen, it becomes hungry.
 If a sheep has been hungry for longer than _Sheep Endurance_, it "dies", ceasing to consume resources or be displayed in the visualization.
 If a sheep does eat, there is a chance (given by _Sheep Reproduction Rate_) that it will generate another sheep in the same flock.
 1. After the sheep have eaten, each glen's abundance is multiplied by the _Glen Growth Rate_.
 If the glen has nothing left, the growth rate is irrelevant.
 1. Finally, the sheep move according to _Strategy_.
 Three strategies are presently available:
    * Random: The sheep are equally likely to end on any of five glens, including their current one and any of the four ordinally proximal ones (up, down, left, right).